Welcome to this article – How To Become a Freelance Writer.

 6 – Find Your First Clients.

-Which brings us to the next bit: finding work.
+This brings us to the next bit: finding work.

 Before you even look at online writing opportunities, remember to spread the word amongst your friends, family, and colleagues, that you’re starting out as a freelance writer.